 On the other hand, florals are small, but delicate items.
 You would not need a huge storage space for a limited amount of floral inventory, and customers could likely pick up and transport these items themselves.
 However, you will want to figure out how to package these items to ensure that they get from point A to point B safely in the back seat of your client’s car.

 Through every step of the process as you plan out your rental business expansion, ask yourself how you can set it up to work for your customers needs, as well as your own limitations.

 The costs don’t end when you purchase inventory items and rental space.
 Don’t get caught off guard, unprepared for additional costs that come with rentals.
 Some inventory may require regular maintenance, whether that be chairs that need repainting or silverware that require sanitization.
 Before rushing to a decision, consider maintenance costs when calculating what you can afford.

 You will also inevitably run into broken or damaged items, especially for fragile items such as vases or chargers.
 You will need extra liability insurance to cover these costs, so be sure to consider this cost beforehand.

 Lastly, managing inventory can become extremely time consuming and difficult.
 Tracking inventory to avoid double booking can get messy if left up to human error.
 Event rental software may be an incredibly useful tool for your business once it expands to rentals.
 Do your research and ensure that you choose the best management software for your business.
 Ineffective software can become a frustrating time suck.
 Choosing the right rental software to begin with could save you a huge amount of time, money, and effort in the long run.

 Preparation is key

-The event rental business is a fun industry with potential for great profits.
+The event rental business is a fun industry with the potential for great profits.
 Make sure that you set yourself up for success by doing your research and creating a cohesive plan before entering the business.
 Consider your decision from all angles, including that of your customers, and make the right decisions for your event business.
-Empower your rental business to find success with proper tools and preparation.
+Empower your rental business to find success with the proper tools and preparation.